foysalimran/greet-bubble/readme.txt

 = Is it translation ready? =
 Yes.
 The plugin is totally translation ready.
 If it's not support in your language you need to edit it with any translation plugin.

+= Is Greet Multilingual Ready? =
+Yes, Greet is fully translation-ready and compatible with popular translation plugins like WPML, Polylang, Loco Translate, qTranslate-X, GTranslate, Google Language Translator, WPGlobus, and more.

+= Is Greet compatible with Multisite? =
+Absolutely!
+Greet works seamlessly with WordPress multisite networks.

+= Love this plugin and want to support its improvement? = If you enjoy using Greet, please consider leaving us a [5 stars rating](https://wordpress.org/support/plugin/greet-bubble/reviews/?filter=5#new-post).
+Your valuable feedback helps us continue improving and making Greet even better.

+Thank you!

 == Installation ==
 1. Upload plugin directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin.
-3. Access Greet video menu in left panel of dashboard.
+3. Access Greet Video menu in left panel of dashboard.

 == Screenshots ==
 1. Fronend: Default look after adding video